 You must show how to transform your weakness into a force.
 If you are struggling with how to find your own weaknesses, ask a close friend or former colleague to help you or ask for feedback on previous performance reviews.
 Once you clearly identify your own weaknesses, the stories and examples will fall.

 I get overly critical of myself.
 Whenever I complete a project, I can’t help but feel that there was still a positive response to my work.
-It often leads me to overwork and make me feel burning.
+It often leads me to overwork and makes me feel burning.
 For the past few years, I’ve tried to take time to purposefully observe my accomplishments and celebrate those victories.
 Not only has it improved my work and confidence, but it has helped my team and the other support system to appreciate that everything I do is always behind me.

 I’m incredibly introverted, which makes my ideas for group meetings a warning about sharing or talking in a group setting.
 I think I had good intentions, I’m not always comfortable talking.
 After my team did not meet the expectations of two consecutive projects, I decided to start making changes to become more familiar with sharing my ideas for the benefit of my team.
 I took a local improv class and began to feel comfortable discussing my thoughts.
 It’s still a work in progress, but it’s something I’ve dramatically improved over the last one year.

 “What are your biggest weaknesses?”
 For example, gives answers

 A weakness in the resume sometimes turned into a decider for the employers whether they will pick you or not.

 Difficulty asking questions